saifqoreshi/ReadingIsGood/README.md

    * Use this method to generate a token for subsequent requests to API endpoints.

 ## How to Authenticate?
-Please call authenticate "**/api/readingisgoodauthentica**" api with username and password as test1:password1 to get a key Use authorize button and add the key to login
+Please call authenticate "**/api/ReadingIsGood/authenticate**" endpoint with username and password as test1:password1 to get a token.
+Use authorize button and add the token to login.
 After login all API endpoints should be accessible.

 ## Deployed on Azure